 Sound Library: Heroes & Villains (Blastwave FX) Review

-I’ve been a huge fan of Ric Viers for the a few years now.
+I’ve been a huge fan of Ric Viers for a few years now.
 I’ve read every article and piece of information I could find on this guy.
 A true inspiration to me as a person and a sound designer.

-Late 2013 I got my hands on two of Ric’s sound libraries, Heroes & Villains and Zombie Apocalypse.
+In late 2013 I got my hands on two of Ric’s sound libraries, Heroes & Villains and Zombie Apocalypse.
 I wasn’t able to fully test them until after Xmas.

-For testing I simply snagged video footage of me playing video games and replaced the sounds.
-I chose the Heroes library first because I have plenty of super hero games installed on my gaming machine.
+For testing, I simply snagged video footage of me playing video games and replaced the sounds.
+I chose the Heroes library first because I have plenty of superhero games installed on my gaming machine.

 So, let’s get into my thoughts and opinions about this library.